Quantum Fisher Information as a Thermal Probe in Frustrated Magnets through Insights from Quantum Spin Ice: Discussion

+which implies that the state is at least $(m+1)$-partite entangled.
+See SM~\cite{suppl} for a detailed derivation.

+\textbf{Data availability} The data that support the findings of this study are provided at \href{https://doi.org/10.25442/hku.32404548}{https://doi.org/10.25442/hku.32404548.}

+\textbf{Code availability} The main codes in this paper are available at \href{https://doi.org/10.25442/hku.32412273}{https://doi.org/10.25442/hku.32412273.}

-{ \it Acknowledgement-----} We acknowledge inspiring discussion with Bruce Gaulin.
-CKZ and ZYM thank the discussions with Menghan Song and Ting-Tung Wang on entanglement-related topics and acknowledge the support from the Research Grants Council (RGC) of Hong Kong (Project Nos.
+\textbf{Acknowledgements} We acknowledge inspiring discussion with Bruce Gaulin.
+CKZ and ZYM thank the discussions with Menghan Song and Ting-Tung Wang on entanglement-related topics And we thank HPC2021 system under the Information Technology Services at the University of Hong Kong, as well as the Beijing Paratera Tech Corp., Ltd~\cite{paratera} for providing HPC resources that have contributed to the research results reported within this paper.

+\textbf{Funding} Z.Y.M. acknowledge the support from the Research Grants Council (RGC) of Hong Kong (Project Nos.
 17309822, C7037-22GF, 17302223, 17301924), the ANR/RGC Joint Research Scheme sponsored by RGC of Hong Kong and French National Research Agency (Project No. A\_HKU703/22).
-We thank HPC2021 system under the Information Technology Services at the University of Hong Kong, as well as the Beijing Paratera Tech Corp., Ltd~\cite{paratera} for providing HPC resources that have contributed to the research results reported within this paper.
-ZZ, FD, and YBK were supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) Grant No. RGPIN-2023- 03296 and the Centre of Quantum Materials at the University of Toronto.
+Z.Z., F.D., and Y.B.K. were supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) Grant No. RGPIN-2023-03296 and the Centre of Quantum Materials at the University of Toronto.
 Computations at the University of Toronto were performed on the Cedar and Fir clusters, which are hosted by the Digital Research Alliance of Canada.
 F.D. is further supported by the Vanier Canada Graduate Scholarship (CGV-186886).

+\textbf{Authors contributions} Z.Y.M. and Y.B.K. supervised the project.
+C.K.Z. developed the multi-directed loop update scheme and performed the QMC simulations.
+Z.Z. and F.D. performed the ED calculations and the GMFT calculations.
+All authors contributed to writing the manuscript.